richardcsuwandi/r-projects/Naive Bayes Classifier on Wisconsin Breast Cancer Dataset/breast_cancer.md

 [here](https://www.rdocumentation.org/packages/mlbench/versions/2.1-1/topics/BreastCancer)

 The goal of this project is to create Naive Bayes Classifier model to predict whether a cancer is malignant or benign from biopsy details.
+The source code of this project can also be found [here](https://github.com/richardcsuwandi/r-projects/blob/master/breast_cancer.R)

 ``` r
 # Import the libraries